NetApp Interview Questions and Answers

 Ans:

-- Check both the hosts are reachable by running “ping” command
+• Check both the hosts are reachable by running “ping” command

-- Check whether the TCP port 10566 & 10565 are open from firewall
+• Check whether the TCP port 10566 & 10565 are open from firewall

-- Check whether the snapmirror license are installed in both filers
+• Check whether the snapmirror license are installed in both filers

-19Q) Explain the different types of replication modes..?
+19Q) Explain the different types of replication modes?

 Ans: The SnapMirror Async mode replicates Snapshot copies from a source volume or qtree to a destination.
-It will support to replicate more than 800Kms Long. volume or qtree.
+It will support replicating more than 800Kms Long. volume or qtree.
 Incremental updates are based on a schedule or are performed manually using the snapmirror update command.
 Async mode works with both volume SnapMirror and qtree SnapMirror.

 SnapMirror Sync mode replicates writes from a source volume to a destination volume at the same time it is written to the source volume.
 SnapMirror Sync is used in environments that have zero tolerance for data loss. it will note support more then 300Kms long.